 You have rights that need to be enforced.
 Depending upon the circumstance we can petition the court on your behalf to have your rights enforced, to find your ex-spouse in contempt of court, to pay attorney’s fees, and sometimes even for jail time.

 We start by understanding the facts, then we act swiftly and aggressively to enforce your rights.
-You don’t need to stress over every detail – this is our job.
+You do not need to stress over every detail – this is our job.

 You will receive straightforward and honest advice from our office, and aggressive representation.
 If you would like to find out more about modification and enforcement, please see the information located at the following links: